silicon-heaven/shv-doc/src/rpcmethods.md

 can be immediately informed or it could just stay in the limbo until its communication timeouts.
-If client is established by the broker (it is connection to serial console or to some other broker) it is up to the broker whae should happen, but it is suggested that this would be handled as reconnection request.
+If client is established by the broker (it is connection to serial console or to some other broker) it is up to the broker what should happen, but it is suggested that this would be handled as reconnection request.

 ```